freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 660.1

-List the contents to remind me of the file names to delete please.
+List the contents to remind youself of the filenames to delete.

 #### HINTS